 Phase II involved building a comprehensive list of local news providers serving New Jersey (including those based in NYC and Philly), collecting structural information about those outlets and about the municipalities they’re located in, and creating an online map to visualize this information.

-Phase III will be an analysis of the structural characteristics of the local news ecosystems that make up New Jersey, categorized as news deserts and news “oases.”
-This will involve performing comparative analysis to discover which types of municipalities and local news ecosystems support robust local news and which do not, providing scaled empirical data to address this urgent question.
-We anticipate this phase beginning in Summer 2020.
+Phase III is an analysis of the structural correlates of local news coverage for all 565 municipalities that make up New Jersey.
+This comparative analysis looks at the characteristics of municipalities that support robust local news and those that do not, providing scaled empirical data to address this urgent question.
+You can read the full paper here.